shail41002024-hue/Ansible-work/README.md

 # Ansible-work
-This reporitory is created for ansible playbooks
+This repository is created for ansible playbooks